Scylla: Translating an Applicative Subset of C to Safe Rust: Abstract

 \section{Abstract}

-The popularity of the Rust language continues to explode; yet, many critical codebases remain authored in C, and cannot be realistically rewritten by hand.
-Automatically translating C to Rust is therefore an appealing course of action.
-Several works have gone down this path, handling an ever-increasing subset of C through a variety of Rust features, such as \emph{unsafe}.
+The popularity of the Rust language continues to explode; yet, many critical codebases remain authored in C. Automatically translating C to Rust is thus an appealing course of action.
+Several works have gone down this path, handling an ever-increasing subset of C through a variety of Rust features, such as unsafe.
 While the prospect of automation is appealing, producing code that relies on unsafe negates the memory safety guarantees offered by Rust, and therefore the main advantages of porting existing codebases to memory-safe languages.
+We instead advocate for a different approach, where the programmer iterates on the original C, gradually making the code more structured until it becomes eligible for compilation to safe Rust.
+This means that redesigns and rewrites can be evaluated incrementally for performance and correctness against existing test suites and production environments.

-We instead explore a different path, and explore what it would take to translate C to \emph{safe} Rust; that is, to produce code that is trivially memory safe, because it abides by Rust's type system without caveats.
-Our work sports several original contributions: a type-directed translation from (a subset of) C to safe Rust; a novel static analysis based on ``split trees'' that allows expressing C's pointer arithmetic using Rust's slices and splitting operations; an analysis that infers exactly which borrows need to be mutable; and a compilation strategy for C's struct types that is compatible with Rust's distinction between non-owned and owned allocations.
+Compiling structured C to safe Rust relies on the following contributions: a type-directed translation from (a subset of) C to safe Rust; a novel static analysis based on ``split trees'' which allows expressing C’s pointer arithmetic using Rust’s slices and splitting operations; an analysis that infers which borrows need to be mutable; and a compilation strategy for C pointer types that is compatible with Rust’s distinction between non-owned and owned allocations.
+We evaluate our approach on real-world cryptographic libraries, binary parsers and serializers, and a file compression library.
+We show that these can be rewritten to Rust with small refactors of the original C code, and that the resulting Rust code exhibits similar performance characteristics as the original C code.
+As part of our translation process, we also identify and report undefined behaviors in the bzip2 compression library and in Microsoft’s implementation of the FrodoKEM cryptographic primitive.

-We apply our methodology to existing formally verified C codebases, namely, the \haclstar cryptographic library, and binary parsers and serializers from EverParse, and show that the subset of C we support is sufficient to translate both applications to safe Rust via a newly implemented compiler.
-Our evaluation shows that for the few places that \emph{do} violate Rust's aliasing discipline, automated, surgical rewrites suffice; and that the few strategic copies we are forced to insert have a negligible performance impact.
-Of particular note, the application of our approach to \haclstar results in a 80,000 line verified cryptographic library, written in pure Rust, that implements all modern algorithms without a single use of unsafe -- the first of its kind.